entropicnoise/MiniMax-H3-Combined-Image-And-Reference-to-Video/README.md

 ## Features

+### 1 frame length for to image workflows

+With length parameter set to 1 frame and 1-frame Minimax H3 VAE for image workflows, it can be used in "to image" workflows (MiniMax H3: T2I, REF2I, I2I).

 ### Combined image + reference conditioning

 The node combines the two main MiniMax H3 conditioning styles:

 - **Target-frame image guides** — first, middle, and last images are placed at specific positions on the generated video's timeline.
 - **Ref2VA references** — images, videos, and audio act as reference material without being assigned to a fixed output frame.
-- Text to Video (when no reference or images are supplied)

-with length set to 1 frame and  1-frame VAE for image workflows, it can be used in "to image" workflows (MiniMax H3: T2I, REF2I, I2I).

-Both systems can be used independently or together.
+Both modes can be used independently or together.

 ### First / middle / last image guides